stevenliuxd/ranchbot/README.md

 ```

 ## Run in Kubernetes
-This is super uneccesary; we're doing this because we can.
+This is super unneccesary; we're doing this because we can.

 Make sure minikube is installed & running on the host, and create the following secrets:
 ```